StyraInc/opa-aspnetcore/README.md

 **To build the SDK**, use `dotnet build`, the resulting JAR will be placed in `./build/libs/api.jar`.

-**To build the documentation** site, including JavaDoc, run `./scripts/build_docs.sh OUTPUT_DIR`.
-You should replace `OUTPUT_DIR` with a directory on your local system where you would like the generated docs to be placed.
-You can also preview the documentation site ephemerally using `./scripts/serve_docs.sh`, which will serve the docs on `http://localhost:8000` until you use Ctrl+C to exit the script.
+**To build the documentation** site, run `docfx docs/docfx.json -o OUTPUT_DIR`.
+You should replace `OUTPUT_DIR` with a directory on your local system where you would like the generated docs to be placed (the default behavior without `-o` will place the generated HTML docs site under the `docs/_site` folder in this repo).
+You can also preview the documentation site using `docfx docs/docfx.json --serve`, which will serve the docs on `http://localhost:8080` until you use Ctrl+C to exit.

 **To run the unit tests**, you can use `dotnet test`.